Video

 - A

-- 行く = go (moving away from where you are)
+- 行く = go (movement away from the speaker’s current location)

-- 来る = come (moving toward where you are or the speaker’s location)
+- 来る = come (movement toward the speaker’s current location)

 - QCan I use this in past tense?